ianfnelson/blog.iannelson.uk/content/posts/2020-01-25-how-to-install-rabbitmq-server-in-docker-on-a-synology-nas.md

 One of things I wanted to run on my own Synology NAS is [RabbitMQ][3], the popular open-source message broker.
 I intend to use this as the heart of a distributed home climate measuring project, with a bunch of low-cost Raspberry Pi devices sending regular sensor readings to a database, or directly to a real-time web application.

-Here&#8217;s how to go about installing RabbitMQ on a Synology NAS, as of January 2020.
+Here’s how to go about installing RabbitMQ on a Synology NAS, as of January 2020.
 The whole process should only take around 15-30 minutes at most.

 First, open up Package Center and search for the free Third-Party Docker package.
-If it&#8217;s not already installed, go ahead and Install it, otherwise Open it.
+If it’s not already installed, go ahead and Install it, otherwise Open it.

 <div class="wp-block-image">
   <figure class="aligncenter"><a href="https://blog.iannelson.uk/wp-content/uploads/2023/08/2020-01-13_20-48-59-3.png"><img decoding="async" src="https://blog.iannelson.uk/wp-content/uploads/2023/08/2020-01-13_20-48-59-3.png" alt="" /></a></figure>